ACL Rehabilitation Bristol

 Additional Rehabilitation Approaches

-In some situations additional techniques may be used alongside progressive rehabilitation exercises to support muscle activation and strength development.
+In some situations I use additional techniques alongside progressive rehabilitation exercises to support muscle activation and strength development.

 Neuromuscular Electrical Stimulation